ashtuchkin/vive-diy-position-sensor/readme.md

 NOTE: Currently, base station positions and direction matrices are hardcoded in geometry.cpp (`lightsources`).
 You'll need to adjust it for your setup.
 See [#2](//github.com/ashtuchkin/vive-diy-position-sensor/issues/2).

-### Installation instructions
+### Installation on macOS, Linux

 Prerequisites:
- * [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded) toolchain.
+ * [GNU ARM Embedded toolchain](https://launchpad.net/gcc-arm-embedded).
 Can be installed on Mac with `brew cask install gcc-arm-embedded`.
    I'm developing with version 5_4-2016q3, but other versions should work too.
  * CMake 3.5+ `brew install cmake`
  * Command line uploader/monitor: [ty](https://github.com/Koromix/ty).
 See build instructions in the repo.